 6. Shia LaBeouf

-In 2018, 31 year old Shia LaBeouf opened up about his struggles with PTSD.
+In 2018, 31-year-old Shia LaBeouf opened up about his struggles with PTSD.
 His parents separated when he was just three years of age and at this time he overheard his mother being raped.

 Since he was a child LaBeouf has always lived with the fear of someone coming after him or his mother.
-Shia says “I’ve always thought somebody was coming in.”
+He says “I’ve always thought somebody was coming in.”
 While in rehab, he found out that he had PTSD.

 7. Barbra Streisand